peter88213/nvhelp-de/source/section_view.rst

    `plot grid <plotting.html#handlungsraster-plot-grid>`__.

 Hinzufügen Plotlinie assignment
-   When clicking on |Hinzufügen|, the "Pick mode" is activated, and the cursor changes to a "plus" shape.
+   When clicking on |Hinzufügen|, the "Auswahlmodus" is activated, and the cursor changes to a "plus" shape.
 By clicking on a Plotlinie, it will be related with the section.

    .. hint::
-      You can exit the "Pick mode" without selecting an element by clicking on the highlighted status bar, or by pressing the ``Esc`` key.
+      You can exit the "Auswahlmodus" without selecting an element by clicking on the highlighted status bar, or by pressing the ``Esc`` key.